Posezeus/github-actions-infra/README.md

 # github-actions-infra
-Deploying terraform code to AWS using GitHub actions
+Deploying terraform code to AWS using GitHub actions.